nothinux/octo-proxy/README.md

 - Accept TLS (w/ mTLS) connection and forward/mirror it to TCP
 - Accept TLS (w/ mTLS) connection and forward/mirror it to TLS (w/ mTLS)
 - Reload configuration or certificate without dropping connection
+- Expose metrics that can be consumed by prometheus

 ### Usage
 #### Run octo with ad-hoc command